AdeptusDigitales/MatchBox-Hackathon-StarkDeck/README.md

 ### The Draft Procedure:

 A player draws three random cards. </br>
-They select one of them and adds it to their deck.
+They select one of them and add it to their deck.
 They discard the other two cards.</br>
 The process is repeated until the player has reached the deck size limit (usualy around ~30 cards).</br>
 When both players have reached their deck limit, they proceed to play a match against each other.</br>
 Both players don't know what their opponents cards are until they play them.